warriorone/DevCamp/HOL/java/06-appinsights/README.md

 1. Open the application in Eclipse.
 Feel free to use the folder you've been using throughout the hands on labs, or feel free to use the `start` folder.
 Make sure the environment variables that you created in the previous hands on labs are present.

-1. Microsoft publishes an SDK for AppInsights on Java on [GitHub](https://github.com/Microsoft/ApplicationInsights-Java).
+1. Microsoft publishes an SDK for AppInsights on Java on [Maven](https://mvnrepository.com/artifact/com.microsoft.azure/applicationinsights-web).
 This SDK can be configured via environment variable, so for consistency let's set an environment variable for `APPLICATION_INSIGHTS_IKEY` equal to the key we noted in Exercise 1.

     ![image](./media/2017-06-28_16_26_00.png)

-1. Next, open the `build.gradle` file for your project and add these two lines to the dependencies section:
+1. Next, open the `build.gradle` file for your project and add the following dependency in the dependencies section:
     ```Java
-    compile('com.microsoft.azure:applicationinsights-core:1.0.6')
-    compile('com.microsoft.azure:applicationinsights-web:1.0.6')
+   compile group: 'com.microsoft.azure', name: 'applicationinsights-web', version: '2.0.0-BETA'
     ```
     Gradle will automatically retrieve and include these libraries when the application is built or run.